Cape Blossom Road and Barge Landing

 Construction of a port will spur economic development in our area and will have a positive influence on the economies of urban areas such as Anchorage, where most of our purchased goods come from.

 Just off our coastline, the retreat of Arctic sea ice in the summer has cleared the way for more shipping and other vessel traffic in the area, as well as oil and gas exploration on the outer continental shelf of the Chukchi Sea.
 Already, the oil industry and the U.S. Coast Guard have ships in the area during the summer drilling season, although the nearest Coast Guard base is several days away in Kodiak.
 A port in the safe harbor area available at Cape Blossom will serve as a support area for the oil and gas industry, the mining industries, and the Coast Guard.
-The Cape Blossom Regional Port will provide moorage, an access route to markets, and a staging area to respond to ship groundings, vessel emergencies, and oil spills in the Arctic in a timely manner.
+The Cape Blossom Barge Landing will provide moorage, an access route to markets, and a staging area to respond to ship groundings, vessel emergencies, and oil spills in the Arctic in a timely manner.

 The people of Northwest Alaska eagerly look forward to participating in the growing Arctic economic prosperity, while ensuring that development happens in a safe and sustainable way.
 Development of the port is an important avenue to move this vision forward.